informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### defaultCatalog
  Use this parameter to specify which catalog Chaise shows by default.

-When a user navigates to “/chaise/recordset” and omits the rest of the path, the `defaultCatalog` paired with `defaultTables` are used to generate a valid recordset link for the user.
+ > :warning: This property is only allowed in `chaise-config.js` file.
+Defining this on the catalog annotation has no effect.

  It is strongly recommended defining this in your `chaise-config.js` file.
 This property is used to fetch the catalog annotation information for pages that rely on `chaise-config.js` but don’t have a catalog id in the path.
 For example, the navbar on static pages uses this property to try to fetch a catalog annotation for configuring the navbar.

+ When a user navigates to “/chaise/recordset” and omits the rest of the path, the `defaultCatalog` paired with `defaultTable` are used to generate a valid recordset link for the user.

    - Type: String - Catalog ID
    - Sample syntax:
      ```
      defaultCatalog: "1"
      ```

- #### defaultTables
+ #### defaultTable
- Use this parameter to specify for each catalog `N`, which table Chaise shows by default.
+ Use this parameter to specify which table Chaise shows by default for the current catalog.
    - Type: Object
    - General syntax:
      ```
-     defaultTables: {
-       N: {
+     defaultTable: {
         schema: <schema name>,
         table: <table name>
      }
-     }
      ```
    - Sample syntax:
      ```
-     defaultTables: {
-       1: {
+     defaultTable: {
         schema: "isa",
         table: "dataset"
-       }, ...
      }
      ```